 - Thinly Sliced Beef (use the meat marinade below)

-- Vegetables (red peppers, sugar snaps, snow peas, bok choy etc.)
+- You can make this completely vegetarian by adding only vegetables as well (red peppers, sugar snaps, snow peas, bok choy, etc.)

 Beef & Chicken Marinade

 - ½ lb beef (or any type of protein)

 - 4 tablespoons water

 - basil leaves

 - crushed roasted peanuts

 - If you are using beef, chicken or pork as the protein - Thinly slice the meat and add in the marinade and set aside.
 The thinner you slice this, the less time it will take to fully cook it.